anon-git-9061/MedMod-leaderboard/README.md

-# 🩻 MedMod: A Multimodal Benchmark for Clinical Prediction Tasks with Electronic Health Records and Chest X-Ray Images
+# 🩻 MedMod: A Multimodal Benchmark for Clinical Prediction Tasks with Electronic Health Records and Chest X-Ray Scans

 Overview
 ============